 Using the same principles as Taggart, the notice period should not only compensate for the employee’s salary, but also all other forms of compensation they received during their employment.
 For example, an employee who received long-term disability (LTD) benefits while employed may receive the same benefits should they become disabled during their notice period.
 Although an employer may attempt to enforce an active employment clause, the courts above have held that this would go against the purpose of compensating an employee who seeks wrongful dismissal damages.

 Therefore, if you are a terminated employee, you may still obtain LTD coverage even if you have not been actively working for months since your termination.
 The ‘active employment’ requirement in your contract may dissuade you from seeking compensation for LTD benefits to which you are entitled.
-Thus, it is important to seek legal advice regarding your entitlements to LTD benefits following your termination, as well as regarding other entitlements.
+Thus, it is important to seek legal advice from an Employment Lawyer regarding your entitlements to LTD benefits following your termination, as well as regarding other entitlements.